Cheneng/SeqGAN/README.md

 # SeqGAN

-> This is basic demo of the **SEQUENCE GAN** which is rewrite using PyTorch for personal study.
+> This is basic demo of the **SEQUENCE GAN** implemented by PyTorch for personal study.
 The original versioin of the tenensorflow is in [here](https://github.com/LantaoYu/SeqGAN)

 # Requirements